iwasahighwayman/my-elusive-whale/README.md

 - The direct solar cell and battery output which may rise to nearly 7 volts but operates in darkness off the batteries at 4.1 volts
 - The 5 volt regulated output from the 7805

 I'll then use a voltage comparator circuit to control the relay.
-When the solar cell and battery voltage is below 5 volts, this direct output passes through the relay's normally-closed terminals to the LED controllers ... this is safe / fine because the LED controllers, though designed to run at 4.5 volts, most-likely can handle 5.0 volts without damage.
+When the solar cell and battery voltage is below 5 volts, this direct output passes through the relay's normally-closed terminals to the LED controllers ... this is safe/fine because the LED controllers, though designed to run at 4.5 volts, most-likely can handle 5.0 volts without damage.
 However when the solar cell and battery voltage is above 5 volts, the 5 volt regulated 7805 output will be fed to the LED controllers through the normally-open terminals.

 Because the 7805 requires approximately 1.5 volts of "overhead input voltage" beyond it's output voltage (thus 6.5 volts at the input of the 7805 regulator), at solar cell and battery voltage of 5 volts, the 7805's output is only around 3.5 volts.
 But 3.5 volts is well-above the 2.5 volt drop-out voltage of the LED controllers, so as the source voltage flips between direct solar cell and battery output when below 5 volts, and the 7805's 3.5 volts when solar cell output exceeds 5 volts, the LED controllers should always have power and retain their timer and settings memory.